SERVAIS URTEXT SERIES

 Servais - Grande Fantaisie sur deux Mélodies de Halévy (Urtext Edition, Piano Version)

-In 1876, a decade after Servais’s death, Schott undertook the posthumous publication of four fantasias.
-Three of these were written for cello and orchestra (or piano), and one for two cellos and piano.
-Among them, the Grande Fantaisie sur deux Mélodies de Halévy appeared under the catalog number Œuvre posthume No. 1.
-The fantasia is based on two arias by Fromental Halévy: “Quand de la nuit l’épais nuage” from L’Éclair and “Pendant la fête une inconnue” from Guido et Ginevra.
+Published posthumously by Schott in 1876 as Œuvre posthume No. 1, Servais’s Grande Fantaisie sur deux Mélodies de Halévy is based on two arias by Fromental Halévy: “Quand de la nuit l’épais nuage” from L’Éclair and “Pendant la fête une inconnue” from Guido et Ginevra.
 The earliest known performances took place in April and September 1862.

 Morceau de Concert, Op.
 14 (Urtext Edition, Piano Version)

-Morceau de Concert, Op.
-14 began as Cello Concerto No. 2, as is inscribed to Count Mathieu Wielhorsky (1794–1866).
-Wielhorsky (Matvey Vielgorsky), a cellist and composer, came from Polish nobility.
-He was the dedicatee of several notable works including Mendelssohn’s Cello Sonata No. 2 and Schumann’s Piano Quartet, among others.
-Morceau de Concert is less technically rigorous and much more melodic than its sibling concertos.
+Servais’s Morceau de Concert, Op.
+14 began as Cello Concerto No. 2, as indicated in the autograph.
+The work is dedicated to Count Mathieu Wielhorsky, also known as Matvey Vielgorsky (1794–1866), a cellist and composer from Polish nobility.
+Vielgorsky was the dedicatee of several important works, including Mendelssohn’s Cello Sonata No. 2 and Schumann’s Piano Quartet.
+Compared with Servais’s three numbered concertos, the Morceau de Concert places greater emphasis on lyrical writing and melodic breadth, while still retaining the scale and virtuoso character of a substantial concert work.

 O cara memoria, Op.
 17 (Urtext Edition)